Chalarangelo/30-seconds-of-code/README.md

 Removes elements in an array until the passed function returns `true`.
 Returns the remaining elements in the array.

-Loop through the array, using `Array.slice()` to drop the first element of the array until the returned value from the function is `true`.
+Loop through the array, using `Array.prototype.slice()` to drop the first element of the array until the returned value from the function is `true`.
 Returns the remaining elements.

 ```js